Free shipping in the U.S. on orders over $49 with Amazon

 Disclaimer: This product is not intended to diagnose, treat, cure or prevent any disease.

-My Berry Organics/Maine Chaga has been inspected and licensed by the State Of Maine as a food manufacturer, license #2-31452.
+Licensing: My Berry Organics/Maine Chaga has been inspected and licensed by the State Of Maine as a food manufacturer, license #2-31702.

 hunting for chaga in maine woods